gasseryoussef30/Data-Analysis-And-Machine-Learning-Portfolio/README.md

 ---

 ## About Me
-I am an entry-level data analyst and machine learning enthusiast with a mechanical engineering background, expertise in Python, pandas, scikit-learn, and power BI.
-My goal is to solve real-world problems with data-driven solutions.
+I am an entry-level data analyst and machine learning enthusiast with a mechanical engineering background, I used Python, pandas, scikit-learn, and power BI in my projects, My goal is to solve real-world problems with data-driven solutions.

 ## Tools and Technologies
 - **Programming**: Python